 Besides, for the purpose of determining significant increases in credit risk and recognising a loss allowance on a collective basis, it is grouped financial instruments on the basis of shared credit risk characteristics.
 In this context, the methodology developed for the estimation of expected credit losses should include the risk features which meet the criteria for carrying the same credit risk characteristics.
 Examples of the common credit risk characteristics include, but are not limited to, the following:

 - Customer type (retail or corporate / commercial)

 - Product type

 - Credit risk rating notes /scores

 - Sector / market segmentation

-- Collateral type

-- Loan to value ratio

-- Duration since origination of a loan

-- Remaining time to maturity

-- Exposure at default

-Notes to Consolidated Financial Statements As of and for the Year Ended 31 December 2018 (Currency: Thousands of Turkish Lira (TL))
+Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2019 (Currency: Thousands of Turkish Lira (TL))